Belize Yoga and Explore

 TYPE OF TRAVEL/DISTANCE: You will travel by foot as you explore the wonders of Belize.
 Transportation to and from accommodations will be provided by boat or van.

 LEVEL OF DIFFICULTY: No previous experience is necessary to complete this trip.
 Enjoy an active adventure as you experience the jungles and temples of Belize first hand.
 Casual swimming for snorkeling and beach time will also take place.

 WEATHER: Temperatures between January and March can range from 60 F at night to 95 F during the day at the coast and from 50 F at night to 85 F during the day in the mountains.
 Rainfall varies, you should expect some rain throughout your trip.

-YOUR GROUP: The group size ranges from 8 to 12 participants, 1-2 Wilderness Inquiry staff, and a local guide while in Guatemala.
+YOUR GROUP: The group size ranges from 8 to 12 participants and 1-2 Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.

 ACCOMMODATIONS: Throughout the trip we will be staying in local hotel.
 The accommodations are simple yet comfortable.
 Typically there are 2-4 people per room, matched by gender or requests to room together.
 In most rooms, solo travelers have single beds and couples share beds.
 We make every effort to ensure privacy and cleanliness.

 SINGLE TRAVELERS: If you are traveling alone you will feel at home with a welcoming group.
 If you would like to have your own room throughout the trip you may purchase a single supplement for an additional fee.
 Please email or call us if you would like this option.